-There are many considerations and techniques that can be used.
-For example:
+There are many considerations and techniques that can be used:

-- Consider how the situation made sense to that person at that time and in that context. - Keep asking 'why' until you have exhausted all the information about an event. - Use substitution principles and ask if another person with the same qualifications and experience would have made the same decision. - Check whether the same incident has previously occurred within the organisation.
-If so, it's more likely that organisational factors have either caused and/or contributed.
+- Consider how the situation made sense to that person at that time and in that context. - Keep asking 'why' until you have exhausted all the information about an event. - Use the substitution test and ask if another person with the same qualifications and experience would have made the same decision.